 Some people may argue that, since all three of the preceding scripture passages were written by Paul, the statements he made are his opinions and don’t necessarily reflect the thinking of any other writers of the books in the New Testament, much less the thinking of God.
 However, there is ample reason to believe that what Paul stated in these scriptures is more than just his personal opinion.
 [For a discussion about Paul’s opinions, click on “Do Paul’s Writings Express His Personal Opinions?”]

 Anyone, but especially a Christian, who is habitually drunk is a negative example for other people.
 Furthermore, when a person is drunk, they are more likely to harm other people – particularly, family members – in a number of conspicuous ways, such as by being violent or by not fulfilling their responsibilities.
-In addition, when a person is intoxicated, their behavior may harm other people in ways that may not be obvious, such as by causing certain people to suffer mental anguish.
+In addition, when a person is intoxicated, their behavior may harm other people in ways that may not be obvious, such as by causing certain people to suffer mental or emotional anguish.

 Certainly, all sins are serious, particularly to God, and there is no valid reason to believe that drunkenness is an exception, especially since it is specifically mentioned in 1 Corinthians 5:11 and Galatians 5:21, along with other sins that the Bible regards as loathsome or worse.

-[Footnote: Although the Bible does not address inappropriate drug use – apparently because drug misuse was not a significant problem during the period when the New Testament Scriptures were written – we think there is sound reason to believe that most of the same considerations that are applicable to habitual excessive drinking can legitimately be applied to the regular use of drugs for any reason other than a legitimate medicinal purpose.]
+[Footnote: Although the Bible does not address inappropriate drug use – apparently because drug misuse was not a significant problem during the period when the New Testament Scriptures were written – we think there is sound reason to believe that most of the same considerations that are applicable to habitual excessive drinking can appropriately be applied to the regular use of drugs for any reason other than a legitimate medicinal purpose.]